ethereum/consensus-specs/specs/capella/p2p-interface.md

 #### Global topics

-Capella changes the type of the global beacon block topic and adds one global topic to propagate bls to execution change messages to all potential proposers of beacon blocks.
+Capella changes the type of the global beacon block topic and adds one global topic to propagate withdrawal credential change messages to all potential proposers of beacon blocks.

 ##### `beacon_block`